opengitorg/openmr-git-course/_episodes/02-localgit.md

 ~~~
 $ git commit
 # Type a commit message: "Add title and authors"
-# Save the commit message and close your text editor (vim, notepad etc.)
+# Save the commit message and close your text editor (vim, atom, notepad etc.)
 ~~~
 {: .language-bash}